bskinn/bskinn.github.io/_posts/2018-5-31-sphobjinv-Impending-v2.0.md

 tags: sphobjinv python
 ---

-As a heads-up for anyone out there who might be using `sphobjinv` {% include gh.html gh_user="bskinn" gh_repo="sphobjinv" %}, my tool for inspecting and manipulating Sphinx `objects.inv` files, I'm working to put out a v2.0 release.  **The API has completely changed from v1.0.** If you depend on it, you'll definitely want to pin your version in the near future.
+As a heads-up for anyone out there who might be using `sphobjinv` {% include gh.html user="bskinn" repo="sphobjinv" %}, my tool for inspecting and manipulating Sphinx `objects.inv` files, I'm working to put out a v2.0 release.  **The API has completely changed from v1.0.** If you depend on it, you'll definitely want to pin your version in the near future.
 The project will bump to production v2.0 once I get the docs finished.

 A pre-release is already up on PyPI {%- include pypi.html project="sphobjinv" version="2.0rc1" -%}; as long as no major bugs emerge, the API won't change upon transition to production v2.0.
 Please take it for a spin and [let me know](https://twitter.com/pylogging) what you think.
 I'm particularly interested in knowing whether the [`suggest`](http://sphobjinv.readthedocs.io/en/v2.0rc1/modules/inventory.html#sphobjinv.inventory.Inventory.suggest) feature is useful to others--it's certainly been helpful to ***me*** as I've been drafting the docs for the project.